trystine/Tell_Me_Mental_Wellbeing_System/README.md

 - TTS libraries: gTTS, Edge‑TTS, Coqui TTS, ElevenLabs

 ## Acknowledgment of AI Assistance
-Some parts of this project (e.g., boilerplate code for UI modules) were generated or refined with the assistance of GPT-5.
+Some parts of this project code was generated or refined with the assistance of GPT-5.
 All outputs were reviewed, tested, and integrated by the authors.